Lmcmaaser/WhatIsYourName-/README.md

 # WhatIsYourName-
-program that prompts user for name and prints hello [name]
+Python3 program that prompts user for name and prints "hello [name]"